redwoodjs/redwoodjs-com-archive/docs/prerender.md

 ### Not found page

 You can also prerender your not found page (a.k.a your 404 page).
-Just add—you guessed it—the prerender prop:
+Just add—you guessed it—the `prerender` prop:

 ```diff
 -      <Route notfound page={NotFoundPage} />
 +      <Route notfound page={NotFoundPage} prerender/>
 ```

-This will prerender your NotFoundPage to 404.html in your dist folder.
+This will prerender your NotFoundPage to `404.html` in your dist folder.
 Note that there's no need to specify a path.

 ## Cells, Private Routes, and Dynamic URLs

 How does Prerendering handle dynamic data?
-In a way that For Cells, Redwood prerenders your Cells' `<Loading/>` component.
+For Cells, Redwood prerenders your Cells' `<Loading/>` component.
 Similarly, for Private Routes, Redwood prerenders your Private Routes' `whileLoadingAuth` prop:

 ```js{1,2}
 <Private >